ESL Summer Institute Questions and Answers

 Q: Where will ESL students live during the 5-week ESL Sumer Institute?

 A: ESL students requiring housing will stay in WPI housing at near to the International House.
 The exact address will be posted ASAP.

 Q: Will ESL students have to share their rooms?

 A: Yes, ESL students will have to share their rooms, usually with one other person.

 Q: What should ESL students do when they arrive on campus after close of business (ie, after 5 PM)?

-A: These students should proceed to 26 Trowbridge Road and ring the doorbell or knock on the door.
-A resident advisor (RA) will be there to help the student find his/her room.
+A: These students should proceed to campus police in the basement of Founders Hall and ring the doorbell or knock on the door.
+Information will be there to help the student find his/her room.